jcumbicosr/libinsitu/docs/source/cli/ins-transform.md

 AAA.nc input.csv
 ```

-This command will create the file `AAA.nc`
+This command will create the file `AAA.nc`.
+If the file already exists, it will be updated.

 The input files look like this: